kommidirithikareddy/kommidirithikareddy/README.md

 ---

-✨ Always learning, always building.
-Thanks for stopping by!💻
+## ✨ A little motivation

+“Progress comes from curiosity and consistency.”

+---

+Thanks for visiting — let’s keep building, learning, and growing.💻